 Why are you selling the vehicle?

 If the seller answers, "Because it's a piece of junk!" then the interview may be over (unless junk is your thing).
-But the seller may say something else so odd, or say it so nervously, that you can tell he or she thinks it's a piece of junk and are trying not to say so, or doesn't have the good sense to make up an alternate reason ahead of time.
-If the person doesn't have the sense to do that, he or she probably doesn't have the sense to keep oil in the engine or to roll up the windows when it rained.
+But the seller may say something else so odd, or say it so nervously, that you can tell he or she thinks it's a piece of junk and are trying not to say so — or they don't have the good sense to make up an alternate reason ahead of time.
+If the person doesn't have the sense to do that, they probably don't have the sense to keep oil in the engine or to roll up the windows when it rains.